Taken 3

-Taken 3 (sometimes stylized as TAK3N) is a 2014 English-language French action-thriller film directed by Olivier Megaton and written by Luc Besson and Robert Mark Kamen.
-It is the third and final installment in the Taken trilogy.
-A co-production between France, Spain and the United States, the film stars Liam Neeson, Forest Whitaker, Maggie Grace and Famke Janssen.
+Taken 3 (sometimes stylized as TAK3N) is a 2015 English-language French action-thriller film.
+It is the third in the Taken trilogy, starring Liam Neeson as former government operative Mills.
+It was directed by Olivier Megaton and written by Luc Besson and Robert Mark Kamen.
+The cast also includes Forest Whitaker, Maggie Grace, and Famke Janssen.
+Mills is falsely accused of murder, gets tracked by a police inspector and uses his skill set to prove his innocence and find the real murderer.

-The film was released in Germany in late 2014, and then in the United States on 9 January 2015 by 20th Century Fox and in France on 21 January 2015 by EuropaCorp Distribution.
-It grossed $326 million worldwide and received generally unfavorable reviews from critics.
+Taken 3 was released in France on 21 January 2015 by EuropaCorp Distribution.
+The film received generally negative reviews from critics, who found it was hindered by uninspired action scenes, unclear direction, and a formulaic storyline and that the franchise had run its course.
+It grossed $326 million.

 Plot

-Retired CIA officer Bryan Mills, visits his daughter, Kim, to deliver an early birthday gift.
+Retired CIA officer Bryan Mills visits his daughter, Kim, to deliver an early birthday gift.
 After an awkward visit, he invites his former wife, Lenore, to dinner.
 Although she declines, she later shows up at his apartment and tells him about her marital problems, but says she wants to make it work.
 Later, her husband, Stuart, tells Bryan never to see his wife again.
-Stuart secretly uses Bryan's phone to arrange a meeting with Lenore, making it appear that Bryan sent it and then deletes the message afterwards.
-Lenore is kidnapped when she arrives for the bogus meeting.

 The next morning, Bryan receives a text from Lenore asking to meet for breakfast.
-When Bryan returns home, he discovers Lenore's body.
-Two LAPD officers immediately appear to arrest him, but Bryan subdues two officers, leads other officers on a chase through the neighborhood, disappears into the sewer system, and escapes.
-Meanwhile, LAPD Detective Frank Dotzler reviews Bryan's background.
+When Bryan returns home, he discovers Lenore dead.
+Two LAPD officers immediately appear to arrest him, but Bryan subdues them, leads other officers on a chase through the neighborhood, disappears into the sewer system, and escapes.
+Meanwhile, LAPD Detective Dotzler reviews Bryan's background.

 Bryan retreats to a safe house equipped with weapons and surveillance electronics.
 He retraces Lenore's final movements to a gas station and obtains the surveillance footage showing her being abducted by men with distinctive hand tattoos.
 LAPD detectives arrive to arrest him, but Bryan hijacks the police cruiser and downloads phone records from an LAPD database onto a thumb drive.
-He contacts Kim at Lenore's funeral via a camera hidden in his friend Sam's suit, and instructs her to maintain her "very predictable schedule."
+He contacts Kim at Lenore's funeral via a camera hidden in his friend Sam's suit, and instructs her to maintain her "very predictable schedule".
 Bryan arranges to meet with her later and removes a surveillance bug, which Dotzler planted on her.
 Kim tells Bryan that she is pregnant, and that Stuart is acting scared and has hired bodyguards.